 FAQ about permissions

 What is role-based authorization?

 Resource Access Management (RAM) provides a service-linked role named AliyunServiceRoleForEHPC for E-HPC.
 This role is used to authorize E-HPC to access associated cloud resources.
 E-HPC can assume the AliyunServiceRoleForEHPC role to access ECS, VPC, and NAS.

-If the AliyunServiceRoleForEHPC role has not been attached to your account, you must first complete the role authorization.
+If the AliyunServiceRoleForEHPC role is not attached to your account, you must first complete role authorization.
 For more information, see Manage a service-linked role.